Listen to this post

 Sheepshead fish can be found on the Gulf and the Atlantic coasts of the United States.

 This fish is found from Cape Cod, Massachusetts south through Florida (the greatest concentration of the sheepshead fish is found here) and the Gulf of Mexico to Brazil.
-Note that the Sheepshead Bay section of New York City was named after the sheepshead fish, but the fish is no longer found that far north.
+Note that the Sheepshead Bay section of New York City was named after the sheepshead fish, but the fish is now rarely found that far north.

 Adult sheepshead fish are known to prefer habitats with some amount of topographic relief, and are generally spotted over oyster reefs, breakwaters, muddy shallows, wrecks, piers and in the Gulf of Mexico.
 Although the sheepshead is not a trule migratory fish, they tend to move to offshore spawning ground when the water temperature dips in late fall and winter.